GDPR: Your Data, Your Rights

 In Summary

 Since its introduction in 2018, the General Data Protection Regulation (GDPR) has fundamentally changed how organizations collect, process, store, and transfer personal data.
+While GDPR originated in the European Union, its impact extends globally to any organization handling the personal data of EU residents.

 Key Takeaways